LamininSolutions/mfsql-connector/source/procedures/spMFSearchForObject.rst

 - inserted in a temporary table.
 MFSearchLog is updated with the name of the table and summary of result.
 - output as an XML output parameter.

+One of the options when using spMFSearchForObject is to pipe the result to a global temporary table table.
+The table is automatically dropped after a period of time of no use or when the SQL server is restarted.

 Examples
 ========

+result to table

 .. code:: sql

-    EXEC [dbo].[spMFSearchForObject] @ClassID = 78                  -- the class MFID: this can be obtained from select Name, MFID from MFClass
+     DECLARE @tablename AS sysname, @XMLOutput AS XML EXEC [dbo].[spMFSearchForObject] @ClassID = 78                  -- the class MFID: this can be obtained from select Name, MFID from MFClass
                                     ,@SearchText = 'A'              -- any text value, this can be a part text.
 It does not cater for wildcards
                                     ,@Count = 5                     -- used to restrict the number of search result returns.